 - Planting a bomb on or committing arson to a motor vehicle – 18 U.S.C. § 33.

 - Destruction of an aircraft, including with an explosive device or substance – 18 U.S.C. § 32(a)(1)-(4).

 - Hate crimes – 18 U.S.C. § 249.

 - Conspiracy or attempt to engage in human trafficking, including trafficking of children – 18 U.S.C. § 1594.

 However, some of these crimes may be adjusted in upcoming revisions.
 Changes expected include expanding the list of crimes that would exclude an individual from earned time credits, which reduces a prison sentence.
 The Hill reported that “senators are also discussing eliminating a ‘safety valve’ portion of the bill that gives judges some discretion in going around mandatory minimums.”

 Pressure from President Trump seemed to have encouraged McConnell to get the bill ready for a vote:

 Hopefully Mitch McConnell will ask for a VOTE on Criminal Justice Reform.
 It is extremely popular and has strong bipartisan support.
 It will also help a lot of people, save taxpayer dollars, and keep our communities safe.
 Go for it Mitch!

 — Donald J. Trump (@realDonaldTrump) December 7, 2018

 “At the request of the president and following improvements to the legislation that has been secured by several members, the Senate will take up the recently revised criminal justice bill,” McConnell said.
 Although he didn’t specify when the Senate would vote, he indicated it could be as early as Dec.
-14.We value your comments!
-Please weigh in on our comment section below.
+14.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com